sabra55/pokered-jp/README.md

-# Pocket Monsters Red Version & Pocket Monsters Green Version
+# Pocket Monsters Red Version & Green Version

 This is an in-progress disassembly of Pocket Monsters Red & Green, the Japanese precursors to Pokémon Red and Blue.